quaelin/idea/doc/PERSPECTIVES.md

 ## Intersect

-Two or more perspectives can be "intersected", resulting in a new perspective that contains _only_ the iids common to ALL the input perspectives.
-The valuations for each kept iid will be the _average_ of those input.
+Two or more perspectives can be "intersected", resulting in a new perspective that contains _only_ the iCids common to ALL the input perspectives.
+The valuations for each kept iCid will be the _average_ of those input.

 ```
-$ idea perspective intersect <pex> [<pex> ...]
+$ perspective intersect <pex> [<pex> ...]
 ```

 ## Keys

-Lists just the iids from a perspective.
+Lists just the iCids from a perspective, with no valuations.

 ```
-$ idea perspective keys 3t5837yert87erygeryt345t
+$ perspective keys 3t5837yert87erygeryt345t
 a48t9y348t7yreusghseighuseg
 34t98w4eyrgtuseyrghesuyrghiwe7r
 ```